Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-properties/anchors.md

 ## Tips and common pitfalls

-- You can't merge additional elements into a list which was defined as an anchor.
-For example, if you define an anchor containing multiple columns, you can't attach extra columns to the end of the list.
-Instead, define each column as an individual anchor and add each one to the relevant tables.
 <VersionBlock lastVersion="1.9">
 - Old versions of dbt Core (v1.9 and earlier) do not have a dedicated `anchors:` key.
 If you need to define a standalone anchor, you can leave it at the top level of your file.
 </VersionBlock>
+- You can't merge additional elements into a list which was defined as an anchor.
+For example, if you define an anchor containing multiple columns, you can't attach extra columns to the end of the list.
+Instead, define each column as an individual anchor and add each one to the relevant tables.
-- You do not need to move existing anchors to the `anchors:` key if they are already defined in a larger valid YAML object. dbt Core v1.10 and higher will raise a warning if it finds invalid anchors, whereas the dbt Fusion engine will raise an error once it leaves beta.
-For example, the following `&customer_id_tests` anchor does not need to be moved, because it is also a valid part of the existing `columns` block.
+- You do not need to move existing anchors to the `anchors:` key if they are already defined in a larger valid YAML object.
+For example, the following `&customer_id_tests` anchor does not need to be moved because it is a valid part of the existing `columns` block.

   ```yml
   models: